basiclab/GNGAN-PyTorch/Readme.md

 ```

 ## Citation
-If you find our work relevant to your research, please cite:
+If you find our work is relevant to your research, please cite:
 ```
 @InProceedings{GNGAN_2021_ICCV,
     author = {Yi-Lun Wu, Hong-Han Shuai, Zhi Rui Tam, Hong-Yu Chiu},